What Now (film)

 What Now is a 2015 American romantic comedy film written and directed by Ash Avildsen.
 It also stars Avildsen.

 Plot

-Three best friends explore the world of online swipe dating in Los Angeles and quickly find out that anyone who judges you based on your salary or number of social media followers is someone who has their own soul-searching to do.
+The film follows three best friends in Los Angeles navigating online dating, where they encounter challenges related to social status, career expectations, and social media presence.

 DJ works as a disc jockey (DJ) at a strip called named Pink Lips.
 Bruno works security at Pink Lips, and Joey works as a travel agent.
 They all live together in B-Murda's house, but it is their last weekend there.
 B-Murda is getting married, and his fiancé wants his friends to move out.
 They all decide to try a new dating app at a friend's suggestion.
 They quickly find out that girls do not like their day jobs, but they can lie about what they do.

 The movie culminates in a party at B-Murda's house.
 Ice-T makes an appearance at the party and performs a live version of "99 Problems".